DSchaedler/Gearworks-Revolution/README.md

 Gearworks is literally just a spark in my head at the moment, but I still have some core ideas.

 ## Aesthetics
 It has to look good.
 Textures must all work together and be unified.
 If a clockpunk fan would love it, its good in my eyes.
+Hopefully, an animation API can be used to make the gears, etc. move fluidly.

 ## Mechanics
-In no particular order:
- * Gear teeth should have different sizes, configuarable when being built.
-Different sizes are incompatible and have to be scaled using a drive shaft
+ * This will likely be made as a Tinkers Construct Expansion, using the smeltery to craft the gears.
+ * Gears have different sizes, determined by the size of their mold
+ * The Tinkers construct smeltery will be used to pour materials into the mold
  * All recipies should be recyclable.
-Im sick of having chests full of things Ill never need.
- * Power generation should be limited to sources like windmills, water wheels and coal ovens.
-No RF or other power systems allowed.
-If you are actively, rather than passively generating energy, it is more effective.
- * All recipies should be done with vanilla materials.
-Changing worldgen is inconvenient and unnecissary with the proper imagination.
- * No reliance on other mods (unless absolutely necessary).
-This should be a self-contained package.
+Metals can be smelted with some loss, wood can be burnt, stone can be broken down into cobblestone or gravel
+ * Power can be brought into motors using RF.
+Power can be made into RF using dynamos.
  * Stronger materials have more durability, but other drawbacks like the effort and complexity of their crafting.
+     * Golden Gears can carry redstone signal, but break at high speeds
+     * Iron Gears move quickly and last long, but are difficult to craft
+     * Wooden gears are cheap, but can only move at low speeds and break quickly
+     * etc.
+ * Pendulums can be used to generate momentum/power, walking into their block starts them swinging.
+ * Possible compatibility with other mods
+     * Thaumcraft (Golems)
+     * Immersive Engineering, Ancient Warfare (Windmills, Waterwheels, etc.)
+     * Botania (Mystical Motors)